FAQ (Frequently Asked Questions):

 How much do they cost?

 18 of our 21 are available free of charge.
 3 are paid.
 These 18 free courses have sponsors which pay for the course development and administration.
 You may link to sponsor information by clicking on the banner ads within each course.

 $50 seems expensive for the paid courses.

-3 are fee courses.
+3 are fee-based courses.
 Once a course is no longer sponsored, it is transitioned to a paid course to cover administrative and Internet server costs and remain available for you.
 (The paid courses are free to take - and only $50 if you need your credit reported.)

 How do I sign up for an account?